rhettchase/drf-api-permissions-postgres/README.md

 # LAB - Class 32

-## Project: Django REST Framework & Docker
+## Project: Permissions & Postgresql

 ### Project Description

 Fully functional CRUD API app that allows users to view the collection of brews (GET), as well as Create, Update, and Delete brews from the collection.
-Users are required to be authenticated to access the API.
-The app utilizes a postgres database and is run in Docker container.
+Permission class is added, requiring users to be logged in to access the API.
+The app utilizes a Postgres Database and is run in Docker container.

 ### Author: Rhett Chase